silversub/terraform/provider/provider-ref.md

 Creating multiple `provider` configurations is useful when you want to use different input parameters, such as different regions, zones, infrastructure generations, or accounts to create the {{site.data.keyword.cloud_notm}} resources in your Terraform configuration file.
 For more information, see [Multiple Provider Instances](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-instances){: external}.

-1. In your Terraform configuration file or `provider.tf` file, create multiple provider blocks with the same provider name.
+1. In your Terraform configuration or `provider.tf` file, create multiple provider blocks with the same provider name.
 The provider configuration without an alias is considered the default provider configuration and is used for every resource where you do not specify a specific provider configuration.
+Any additional provider configurations must include an alias so that you can reference this provider from your resource definition.
    ```
    provider "ibm" {
      ibmcloud_api_key    = var.ibmcloud_api_key